foundata/proxmox-pve-backup-usb/README.md

 # all logs
 journalctl -t "pve_backup_usb.sh"

-# all logs, reverse order
+# all logs, in reverse order
 journalctl -t "pve_backup_usb.sh" -r

-# all logs, reverse order, without pager (so no scrolling, all written directly to STDOUT)
+# all logs, in reverse order, without pager (so no scrolling, all written directly to STDOUT)
 journalctl -t "pve_backup_usb.sh" -r --no-pager

 # only errors